 Not everyone does their best thinking on-the-spot (I certainly don’t).
 Some people (myself included) need to take some time to think about a problem before having a decent answer.
 A candidate should be prepared to talk about some topics live and on-the-spot (like their work experience), but other areas require thought (and research) to deliver a good answer.
 Written interviews can also change the dynamic of the interview process.
 With written interviews, you provide candidates an opportunity to comfortably showcase their creativity and critical thinking skills in a way that is abstracted from questions normally asked in an in-person interview.

 While all of the people hired at SafeGraph did well in both written and live interviews (otherwise they would not have gotten an offer), some of the best performed significantly better in the written interviews.
-In our small start-up, we would have overlooked at least two great people if we did not get a chance to see their extraordinary written interviews.
+In our small but rapidly growing start-up, we would have overlooked at least two great people if we did not get a chance to see their extraordinary written interviews.

 After doing a resume review, we schedule a quick (under 30 minutes) live phone/video call to discuss the candidate, role, etc. We prefer the specific hiring manager for that role to do the first phone interview (when possible).